Why do we celebrate Constitution Day?

 In 2004, Congress established Constitution Day, a day celebrating our founding document.
 On September 17, all schools that receive federal funding are required to observe Constitution Day by teaching a curriculum on the U.S. Constitution.

-Our focus for this year’s Constitution Day is “Rights for All.”
+Our focus for Constitution Day is “Rights for All.”
 The Constitution guarantees the fundamental rights of due process and equal protection to every person in this country, regardless of their citizenship status.
 Therefore, when the government has the power to deny these fundamental rights to one vulnerable group, everyone’s rights are at risk.

 This year, the ACLU of Colorado is providing a PowerPoint presentation on the Constitution for high school students.
 In the future, we look forward to providing Constitution Day materials and ACLU speakers to all grade-level students.